 Uncle Larry says it’s an old Jazz Trick, well for me it’s an old Uncle Larry Trick now!

-Please just check this one out for yourself and it’s going to a “Aha” for you to most probably!
+Please just check this one out for yourself and it’s going to be an “Aha” for you to most probably!

 This is something that Uncle Larry has not shared directly but I believe that is reflected in his many session stories and his everyday jams.